 But all too often somewhere along the way, some of us lose that sense of self worth.
 That point when “I did good!” becomes, “I can’t do anything right!”
 This metamorphosis can happen from any number of tragic life events or changes that can grip our confidence in its talons and squeeze the life out of it.

-Yes, in this world there will always be someone better than us at something or other but it shouldn’t make us think less of ourselves!
+Yes, in this world there will always be someone we think is better than us at something or other but it shouldn’t make us think less of ourselves!
 If it does then we are getting “bogged” down!

 But to be able to stand on our own two feet and hold our own convictions as valid and true, we have to experience life and learn what it has to teach us.
 We have to allow ourselves to make mistakes.
 We need to learn not to berate ourselves over how “stupid” or how “careless” we were.
 Everyone makes mistakes, everyone has different ways of looking at them though.